Nacriema/PMIS-Tool/README.md

 - [x] Enhance the UI by adding more tabs

 * Add UI and Functional code for Camera calibration task:
-  - [x] Add UI
+  - [x] Add UI Code
   - [x] Functional Code
-- [ ] Add UI and Functional code for Line tracing task
+* Add UI and Functional code for Line tracing task:
+  - [ ] Add UI Code
-- [ ] Add UI and Functional code for Measurement task
+  - [ ] Add Functional Code
+* Add UI and Functional code for Measurement task:
+  - [ ] Add UI Code
+  - [ ] Add Functional Code

 ## Result (Completed on Feb 12, 2022)
 * Base on [InvoiceNet GUI](https://github.com/naiveHobo/InvoiceNet) and then do some modification with [Sun-Valley Tkinter theme](https://github.com/rdbende/Sun-Valley-ttk-theme)